In this Guide

 Which Sit-on-Top Kayak is Perfect for You?

-Our top pick is the model we believe to be the best blend of price, performance and features: the Precision Pescador 12.
+Our top pick for the average buyer is the best blend of price, performance and features: the Precision Pescador 12.
 As a rebranded version of a much more expensive kayak, the Pescador allows a wider range of kayakers to enjoy the benefits of a high-end model.
+It’s a nice middle ground in both size and price!
 Both beginners and experts alike love the Pescador—and we think you will, too.

-If you’re willing to make a larger investment on your next kayak, we recommend checking out the Malibu Kayaks Stealth 14.
+If you’re a dedicated paddler, and are willing to make a larger investment on your next kayak, we recommend checking out the Malibu Kayaks Stealth 14.
 The Stealth 14 comes loaded with features and extra storage space that make it well worth the price.
+It’s especially good if you fish!
 Combined with the superior tracking and stability (as well as a lifetime warranty) of this kayak, the Stealth 14 will serve any kayaker well for years to come.

 Boating on a budget?
 The good news is that spending less doesn’t have to mean compromising on quality.
 The Ocean Kayak Frenzy is one of the most popular sit-on-top kayaks around, with a price that can’t be beaten.
 Durable, versatile, stable and lightweight, the Ocean Frenzy is a steal at its current price.